-coverage area of the WLAN system using the AP locations and the frequency channels obtained by the model f_I , f_2 and f_3 .
+Figure 5 and 6 compare the system throughput and the coverage area of the WLAN system using the AP locations and the frequency channels obtained by the model f_1 , f_2 and f_3 .
 The number of APs used in the network is varied from 1 to 10 APs.
-We can see that the cross-layer model, f_3 , yields the WLAN system with high system throughput and good signal coverage.
-Figure 5 shows that f_I results in the highest system throughput while f_2 results in the lowest system throughput.
-We can see that f_3 results in very high system throughput, much better than that of f_2 and only slightly less than that of f_I for almost all the number of APs.
-Figure 6 shows that f_I results in the lowest coverage area while f_2 and f_3 result in the highest coverage area.
+We can see that the hybrid model, f_3 , yields the WLAN system with high system throughput and good signal coverage.
+Figure 5 shows that f_1 results in the highest system throughput while f_2 results in the lowest system throughput.
+We can see that f_3 results in very high system throughput, much better than that of f_2 and only slightly less than that of f_1 for almost all the number of APs.
+Figure 6 shows that f_1 results in the lowest coverage area while f_2 and f_3 result in the highest coverage area.